-Global ID Known Issue/Limitation Workaround

-QCCR1E84364 When "Run in Multi-Company Mode" is enabled in the System Information Record in Service Manager (SM), the UCMDB integration fails to create changes or incidents in SM because the configuration item data modification event fails.
-The following error occurs: ERROR TypeError: lib.uCMDBConfiguration.isEnable is not a function at char 1 To solve this issue, manually update a JavaScript: 1 Log in to Service Manager as a system administrator.
-2 Go to Tailoring > Script Library, and open the "discoveryEvent" script.
-3 In this file, replace all instances of string "lib.uCMDBConfiguratio n.isEnable" with "lib.uCMDBConfiguratio n.isEnabled".
+Global ID Known Issue/Limitation Workaround QCCR1E8436 4 When "Run in Multi-Company Mode" is enabled in the System Information Record in Service Manager (SM), the UCMDB integration fails to create changes or incidents in SM because the configuration item data modification event fails.
+The following error occurs: ERROR TypeError: lib.uCMDBConfiguration.isEnable is not a function at char1 To solve this issue, manually update a JavaScript: Log in to Service Manager as a system administrator.
+Go to Tailoring > Script Library, and open the discoveryEvent script.
+In this file, replace all instances of string Lib.uCMDBConfiguration.isEnable with Lib.uCMDBConfiguration.isEnabled.
 Note: You can find the string in lines 43, 86 and 405.
-4 Click Compile to make sure the code is correct.

-and then click Save.Log off and log back in.
+Click Compile to make sure the code is correct, and then click Save.
+Log off and log back in.
+QCCR1E7251 If you set the use.global.id parameter in the adapter's sm.properties file to True, the federation feature does not work.
+Set the parameter to False to solve this issue.
+When you deploy the adapter on the UCMDB standalone server (which is defined as a global-id generator by default), globalld and ucmdbld are the same thing.
+For this reason, setting this parameter to false can meet all of your needs satisfied by setting the parameter to true.
+When you deploy the adapter on a non-standalone UCMDB (for example, BSM's RTSM), setting this parameter to true is not supported.
+In addition, HP does not recommend integrating the non-standalone CMDB (for example, BSM's RTSM) with Service Manager.